fealaer/martian-robots/README.md

 The first line of input is the upper-right coordinates of the rectangular world, the lower-left coordinates are assumed to be 0, 0.

 The remaining input consists of a sequence of robot positions and instructions (two lines per robot).
 A position consists of two integers specifying the initial coordinates of the robot and an orientation (N, S, E, W), all separated by whitespace on one line.
-A robot instruction is a string of the letters “L”, “R”, and “F” on one line.
+A robot instruction is a string of the letters "L", "R", and "F" on one line.

 Each robot is processed sequentially, i.e., finishes executing the robot instructions before the next robot begins execution.